-Bridging Cultures: Where has your shoe been is a civic engagement based community nomadic art project by artist Eriko Tsogo in collaboration with Colorado Immigrant Rights Coalition.
-The workshop runs one day and uses the power of storytelling, art, writing, performance and community to bring and bridge cultures together.
+The 5 hour workshop (4 hour public runtime, 30 minute setup, 30 minute cleanup) runs one day and uses the power of storytelling, art, writing, performance and community to bring and bridge cultures together.

 An old American proverb recalls, "you can't understand someone until you've walked a mile in their shoes."
 In this spirit, we invite you to come create a community art project using the power of storytelling, art, and writing to bridge cultures and bring different communities together to learn from one another.

-- Workshop open and free to everyone and every age but RSVP required ahead of time, children under 12 please be accompanied by adult.
+- Workshop is open and free to everyone and every age, children under 12 please be accompanied by adult.

-- MANDATORY: Interested participants please bring atleast ONE or more traditional shoe from your culture.
-Optionally, participants who do not bring a shoe can use the shoe they are wearing on the day of workshop or even trace their barefoot.
+- Optional: Interested participants please bring atleast ONE or more traditional shoe from your culture.
+Participants who do not bring a shoe can use the shoe they are wearing on the day of workshop or even trace their barefoot.

 - All workshop terms are flexible and can change to better accommodate the Host Collaborator/Institute’s preferences.

-If enough people have arrived by the start of the workshop, participants will get into a circular formation and the rest of the group can continue to introduce themselves/share the story of their cultural shoe(s) with the group until everyone has shared their story around the circle.
+If enough people have arrived by the start of the workshop, participants will get into a circular formation and the rest of the group can continue to introduce themselves/share their cultural shoes with the group until everyone has shared their story around the circle.

-If people are slowly trickling in at the start of the workshop, moderator will start the demo then participants can get right into the workshop skipping the sharing stories until the end.
+If participants are slowly trickling in at the start of the workshop, Eriko will start with the demo then participants can get right into the workshop skipping the sharing stories until the end.

 The main canvas on the floor has the "tree of life" and branches outlined in paint.
 Each shoe imprint represents a leaf.
-Using the provided art supplies (permanent markers), participants can trace their shoe(s)/sole however many times and wherever they would like throughout the canvas.
+Using the provided art supplies (permanent markers and acrylic paint), participants can trace their shoe(s)/sole however many times and wherever they would like throughout the canvas.
 The end goal is to fully populate the canvas with shoe imprint leafs, until our tree of life has grown into a fully-grown lush tree.
-Once the Tree is complete, the Bridging Cultures canvas will be permanently exhibited at a local TBD venue.

 "Where has your shoe been?"